 - Birds can be identified by their external features.

-- Birds have adaptive features – structural (beaks, feet) or behavioural (calls, migration) – that enable them to survive.
+- Birds have adaptive features – structural (beaks, feet) or behavioural (calls, migration) – that enable them to live in different habitats.

 - Each bird species can be classified as being native, endemic, introduced, and/or endangered.